Background pattern

 • Medications used for heart or digestive diseases (atropine sulfate).

-Also inform your doctor or pharmacist if you are taking:
+Also, inform your doctor or pharmacist if you are taking:

-Indolgen with food, drinks, and alcohol
+Taking Indolgen with food, drinks, and alcohol

-While taking this medication, do not consume alcoholic beverages, as it may potentiate the appearance of adverse effects of this medication.
+While being treated with this medication, you should not consume alcoholic beverages, as it may enhance the appearance of side effects of this medication.

-Additionally, the use of medications containing paracetamol by patients who regularly consume alcohol (3 or more alcoholic beverages: beer, wine, liquor, etc. per day) may cause liver damage.
+Additionally, the use of medications containing paracetamol by patients who habitually consume alcohol (3 or more alcoholic beverages: beer, wine, liquor, etc. per day) may cause liver damage.

-This medication can be taken with or without food.
+The medication can be taken with or without food.

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or if you think you may be pregnant or plan to become pregnant, consult your doctor or pharmacist before taking this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before taking this medication.

 This medication should not be taken during pregnancy unless your doctor considers it strictly necessary.

-Driving and operating machinery
+Driving and using machines

 Indolgen contains Mannitol (E-421)

-3. How to Take Indolgen
+3. How to take Indolgen

-Follow exactly the administration instructions of the medication contained in this leaflet or those indicated by your doctor or pharmacist.
+Follow the administration instructions for the medication contained in this leaflet or as indicated by your doctor or pharmacist exactly.
 In case of doubt, ask your doctor or pharmacist.

 Dosage